 Maintenance is necessary with all kinds of manufacturing machines, and CNC machines are no exception.
-The bottom line is that the production of CNC parts can be delayed indefinitely if a machine breaks down, causing your business to lose customers or not deliver on time and breach a contract.
+From glass processing machines to CNC lathes, the bottom line is that the production of CNC parts can be delayed indefinitely if a machine breaks down, causing your business to lose customers or not deliver on time and breach a contract.

 To avoid this, you need to have a comprehensive maintenance plan.
 There are things you need to do daily, weekly, biweekly, monthly, every three months, every six months, and every year.
 Read below what procedures are necessary to keep your machines operating swiftly.

 These routines will help you make sure your machines don’t break down because of basic fallacies like insufficient air supply, congestions, and lack of lubrication oil.
 Daily maintaining procedures need to involve: